shilpagopi/SystemDesign/Examples/Youtube.md

 ### HLD
 * A successful upload will return HTTP 202 (request accepted) and once the video encoding is completed the user is notified through email with a link to access the video.
+* Processing Queue: Each uploaded video will be pushed to a processing queue to be de-queued later for encoding, thumbnail generation, and storage.

 ### Deepdives
 * video transcoding
-*
+* video deduplication: during upload: check chunkwise matching using algortihms (e.g., Block Matching, Phase Correlation, etc.) and skip uploading those unless new video is of higher quality